bwsinger/randATChrome/README.md

 For now, this extension is not on the Google Chrome Extension store.
 However, you can use it for free by installing it locally by following these steps:

 1. Download this repository either by cloning it or clicking the 'Clone or download' button at the top of this page and clicking 'Download Zip'.
+1. In a terminal, navigate to the 'randATChrome' directory and run `npm install`
 1. Open a Chrome Browser page and type in the URL `chrome://extensions/`
 1. Click the button 'Load unpacked extension'
 1. Navigate to the place you saved the repo, select the whole 'randATChrome' folder, and click 'Ok'.